jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/4_Physical_Load.typ

 6. How should spacing between adjacent #glspl("lie") be determined
 7. Which force magnitudes and directions should be applied

-The first two questions are addressed within this subsection, while the remaining aspects are examined throughout @chap_4_0.
+The first two questions are addressed within this section, while the remaining aspects are examined throughout @chap_4_0.
 Before proceeding with the detailed analysis, it is pertinent to elaborate on the rationale behind selecting this approach over the previously mentioned alternatives.
 As mentioned in @chap_0_6, this research was conducted within the framework of the K#sub[2]H#sub[2] project.
 Through collaboration with the industrial partner Materialforschung und Anwendungstechnik GmbH Dresden (IMA), valuable practical insights were obtained for this thesis.
 IMA's expertise encompasses extensive experience in experimental structural testing of aircraft across various size categories, including the Airbus A380 @link_Lufthansa_Airbus_380.